-I estimate at least half of all meetings I attended at work, church, and other ministry-related organizations were unnecessary.
-We could have achieved the same results differently without affecting relational aspects, or the final goal.
-Certainly, I could have used the time in those meetings for other purposes.
-To be sure, this applies to others attending these meetings, too.
-Wasteful meetings are expensive and bad for morale, and for productivity.
+Making Meetings Meaningful is possible, desirable, and should be the goal of every leader.
+But really, meaningful meetings?
+Now, that's an oxymoron.
+I estimate at least half of the hundreds of meetings I (Michel Bell) attended at work, church, and elsewhere, were unnecessary.
+We could have achieved better results without a meeting while not affecting relationships.
+Admittedly, I could have used the time in those meetings for other more productive and meaningful purposes.
+And I know this sentiment applies to others attending those meetings, too.

 Not all meetings have the same purpose.
-However, each meaning ful meting must have a purpose.
-There are at least three meeting categories: information sharing, accountability/reporting, and problem solving.
+However, each meaningful meeting must have a purpose.
+There are at least three meeting categories: information sharing, accountability and or reporting, and problem-solving.
 Why would anyone call a meeting without an explicit purpose?
-Often, the convener, and maybe a couple other folks, know the purpose, but may not articulate it to others in advance because that's been happening for years.
-And nobody asks, why.
+Often, a meeting is the ideal way for some folks to procrastinate—defer a tough decision.
+Then again, the convener, and maybe a couple other folks, know the purpose, but do not articulate it to others in advance because that's the way things happen in that firm—poor communications is the norm.

 In the Japanese system, we spent much time defining and agreeing the identified purpose at the start of the meeting, before concentrating on solving the problem.
-Normally, each person did not compete for airtime.
+Usually, each person did not compete for airtime.
 I found this system weak in information sharing and accountability meetings.
 Indeed, I was on the board of a couple Japanese companies, and was continually amazed at the paucity of data presented to shareholders and the brevity of shareholders meetings.

 Meaningful meetings have attendees with purpose.
 Attendees for information sharing and accountability meetings are obvious: those who need to receive and those who present and explain information.
 Generally, these meetings have many participants.
 For problem-solving meetings however, the size will vary depending on the nature of the problem.
 The convener must ensure each person explains his view without interruption and challenge: the emphasis must be on clarifying views before others discuss and contest them.
 Here are some procedural matters to help us stay focused during a problem-solving meeting.